team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

 The getUniqueColors function takes in an image path and options object as parameters.
 It uses the Jimp library to read the image from the provided path.
-It then initializes a Set to store unique colors.
+It then initializes a JavaScript Set to store unique colors.

-The function scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and converts it to a numeric color integer value with Jimp.rgbaToInt().
+The function scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and converts it to a numeric color integer value using Jimp's rgbaToInt method.

-It adds the color integer to the Set if the pixel is not fully transparent (alpha !== 0).
-This allows it to collect all the unique colors in the image.
+For any pixel that is not fully transparent (alpha not equal to 0), it adds the color integer to the Set.
+This ensures only unique colors get added.

-Finally, it converts the Set into an Array and returns it, containing all the unique colors found in the image.
+Finally, it converts the Set to an Array using Array.from() and returns the array containing the unique colors found in the image.

 ### Code Type